The Girl on the Bus: Plot

+Production

+In July 2018 at San Diego Comic-Con, the producers announced that Patti LuPone would guest star as Sam's mother.

+Cultural references

+Homer texts Lisa the internet meme of himself backing into a bush.
+The meme originated from the season 5 episode "Homer Loves Flanders".

 Reception

+Viewing figures

+Leading out of the NFL divisional round game on Fox, the episode earned a 3.2 rating with a 12 share and was watched by 8.2 million viewers.

+Critical response

 Dennis Perkins from The A.V.
 Club gave the episode a D+ ranking, stating "Lisa’s a tough character to write for.
 Not because her smarts make her better than everyone else, but because her awareness of her world’s absurdities can’t shield her from being, irrevocably, part of it.
 So again—degree of comedic difficulty noted.
 But this is The Simpsons.
 And say what you want about the good old days, but when there’s a legacy of writing great Lisa stories and you botch one this badly, the failure is that much more glaring."

 Tony Sokol from Den of Geek gave the episode 3.5 out of 5 points ranking, stating "'The Girl on the Bus' gets caught in crosstown traffic by the ending.
 While we always know the family is going to work things out, lately things have been working out too well for the Simpsons.
 The comfort of the smooth animation now couches comfier endings.
 There is no additional twist to the loving outpouring.
 It is a feel-good episode that should have felt a little bad.
 Lisa learns how exciting it is to deceive all the people she loves, but she can't sustain her enthusiasm."